The WomUUn’s Community refers to all participants, regardless of their specific gender identity.

 WomUUn’s Council

 The WomUUn’s Council is an oversight and organizing committee for the WomUUn’s Community.
-Meetings occur on the second Sunday of most months at 8:30 AM.
+Meetings occur on the first Sunday of most months at 8:30 AM.
 Anyone interested in organizing activities for our community is welcome to join a meeting.

 Email WomuunsCouncil@uuaa.org to get in touch with the council.